replicatedhq/docs/docs/packaging-an-application/clustering.md

 title = "Clustering"
-description = "An implementation guide for using the Replicated built in clustering functionality." weight = "208" categories = [ "Packaging" ]
+description = "An implementation guide for using the Replicated built in clustering functionality." weight = "208" categories = [ "packaging" ]

 [menu.main]
 Name       = "Clustering"
 identifier = "clustering"
 parent     = "/packaging-an-application"
-url        = "/docs/packaging-an-application/clustering"
+url        = "/packaging-an-application/clustering"
 +++

 By default Replicated will start one instance per component and container in your application on a single host.
 With the addition of clustering your application can optionally leverage multiple hosts as well as multiple instances per host.